 NCCD’s Structured Decision Making® (SDM) model is a suite of assessment instruments that promote safety and well-being for those most at risk—from children in the foster care system to vulnerable adults.
-The first SDM® system was developed in child welfare, and the approach has been expanded to substitute (foster) care, adult protection, and welfare-to-work through NCCD’s commitment to making research actionable across the social services.
+The first SDM® system was developed in child welfare, and the approach has been expanded to substitute (foster) care, juvenile justice, adult protection, and welfare-to-work through NCCD’s commitment to making research actionable across the social services.
 The SDM model combines research with practice strategies, offering workers a framework for consistent decision making and agencies a way to target in-demand resources toward those who can benefit most.

 Reliability: SDM assessments systematically focus on the critical decision points in the life of a case, increasing worker consistency in assessment and case planning.
 Clients are assessed more objectively, and decision making is guided by facts rather than individual judgment.

 Validity: The actuarial research-based risk assessment, which accurately classifies families and clients according to the likelihood of subsequent outcomes, enables agencies to target services to clients at highest risk for negative outcomes, such as maltreatment recurrence or difficulty finding and maintaining employment.